Background pattern

 Uncommon(may affect up to 1 in 100 people)

-• Fever, skin rash, joint pain and inflammation, as well as fatigue, loss of appetite, nausea, jaundice (yellowing of the skin), right upper abdominal pain, light stools, dark urine (may be signs of reactivation of hepatitis B)
+• Fever, skin rash, joint pain and inflammation, as well as fatigue, loss of appetite, nausea, yellowing of the skin (jaundice), pain in the upper right abdomen, pale stools, dark urine (may be signs of hepatitis B reactivation)

-• Sensation of shortness of breath, difficulty breathing when lying down, swelling of the feet or legs (signs of heart failure)
+• Shortness of breath, difficulty breathing when lying down, swelling of the feet or legs (signs of heart failure)

-• Swelling and/or pain in one leg, usually in the calf, redness or warmth in the affected skin area (signs of venous thrombosis in the legs caused by a blood clot)
+• Swelling and/or pain in one leg, usually in the calf, redness or warmth of the skin in the affected area (signs of blockage of a blood vessel (vein) in the legs caused by a blood clot)

-• Sudden onset of breathing difficulties, chest pain, or coughing up blood (potential signs of pulmonary embolism, a situation that occurs when one or more arteries in the lungs are blocked)
+• Sudden onset of breathing problems, chest pain or coughing up blood (potential signs of pulmonary embolism, a situation that occurs when one or more arteries in the lungs are blocked)

-• Significant decrease in urine output, swelling in the legs, feeling of confusion, back pain (signs of sudden renal insufficiency)
+• Significant decrease in urine output, swelling in the legs, feeling of confusion, back pain (signs of sudden renal failure)

 Rare(may affect up to 1 in 1,000 people)